 PieceMaking in the Valley Quilt Show

-Date: Postponed to a future date
+Date: Postponed due to Covid

 Location: Chilliwack Alliance Church, 8700 Young Road, Chilliwack.

 Raffle Quilt - First Prize & Second Prize